What are Projected Expenses? These are future expenses that need to pay at some point in the year.

-Today, I’m going to explain to you what projected are and why they are critical to the success of your monthly budget.
+Today, let’s discuss what projected expenses are and why they are critical to the success of your budget.

-I will also touch on how saving for projected expenses in part have helped us become debt and mortgage free before the age of 40.
+I will also touch on how saving for projected expenses has helped us become debt and mortgage-free.

 Our Projected Expenses Journey

-Just the other day a reader asked what amount of debt we had before we needed to get back on track and on a budget.
+Recently, a reader asked what amount of debt we had before getting back on track and budget.

-The answer is that we would have budgeted even if we had no debt although we actually didn’t start budgeting until 2011 on a spreadsheet.
+We would have budgeted even if we had no debt, although we didn’t start budgeting until 2011.

-There are many reasons why people go into debt but the big reason is because they are not budgeting and being mindful of their spending habits.
+There are many reasons people go into debt, but the big reason is that they are not budgeting and being mindful of their spending habits.

-Mrs. CBB and I started the concept of budgeting on an excel spreadsheet and it grew to what it is today and continues to evolve each year.
+We started budgeting on an excel spreadsheet, and it continues to evolve each year.

-Note: Our spreadsheet titled the Canadian Budget Binder Spreadsheet and is now FREE for all fans to download and use along with many other valuable free tools on the blog.
+Note: Our Canadian Budget Binder Spreadsheet is FREE to download and use with many other valuable free tools.

-I’ll tell you what was going on, we were skimming from our own emergency savings to pay for stuff that wasn’t even an emergency.
+I’ll tell you what was going on; we were skimming from our emergency savings to pay for stuff that wasn’t even an emergency.

-Eventually we realized that we weren’t saving money for expenses that occur every 2, 3 or 4 months or even yearly.
-That is when our “projected expenses” account was born.
+Eventually, we realized that we weren’t saving money for expenses every 2, 3 or 4 months or even yearly.

 Effectively these are the numbers many people forget about when budgeting but are crucial to overall budgeting success.